coppit/docker-no-ip/README.md

 `sudo docker run --name=noip -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config coppit/no-ip`

 When run for the first time, a file named noip.conf will be created in the config dir, and the container will exit.
-Edit this file, adding your username (email), password, domains, and update interval.
+Edit this file, adding your username (email), password, domains, and update interval in minutes.
 Then rerun the command to start the container.

 In both modes, a binary config file /config/dir/path/no-ip2.generated.conf will be generated.
 Please do not edit this